Marriage Counseling Questions:

 Under these circumstances, you certainly can and should use health insurance to pay for couples counseling or family therapy.
 Remember, we informally call it “couples counseling” or “couples therapy” when it’s a couple being seen together.
 But on that insurance form, it’s formally documented as “family therapy” because there is not a CPT code for couples counseling.

-If you have a diagnosable condition that would benefit from family therapy with your partner present, and you do this type of work with a Growing Self marriage and family therapist, we can help you use your insurance benefits.
+If you have a diagnosable condition that would benefit from family therapy with your partner present, and you do this type of work with a Growing Self marriage and family therapist, we can help you use your insurance benefits by providing you with super bills to submit to your insurance company.

 So, there you have it.
 That is how health insurance works for family therapy (i.e., “couples therapy” or “marriage counseling.”)